dannyalaska/dawn/README.md

 1. Upload a workbook (sheet picker included).
 2. Pandas profiles every column and builds categorical counts, numeric stats, and time-based aggregates.
 3. A local LLM reviews that profile and recommends an analysis plan (e.g., “count tickets by Assigned_To”, “average Resolution_Time_Hours by Assigned_To”).
-4. Dawn executes the plan, stores precise metrics in Postgres/Redis, and generates semantic chunks for citations.
+4. Dawn executes the plan, stores precise metrics in Postgres/Redis, and generates semantic context notes for citations.

 ### 2. Editable memory layer
-- **Context tab** shows Redis chunks, column roles, and the analysis plan.
-You can filter, edit, or add notes (“Resolution_Time_Hours is business hours”).
+- **Context tab** shows Redis-backed context notes, column roles, and the analysis plan.
+You can filter, edit, or add annotations (“Resolution_Time_Hours is business hours”).
 - Saves go straight to `/rag/memory`, so the next ingestion run respects your overrides.
 - Cached metrics live alongside embeddings: you can delete, refresh, or augment them without re-uploading the file.

 ### 3. Deterministic answers + semantic context
 - Questions like “Who resolved the most tickets?” now pull from cached metrics first (“Alex handled 143 tickets.
 Next: Priya 138.”).
-- If a metric doesn’t exist, Dawn falls back to semantic chunks and the LLM with citations.
+- If a metric doesn’t exist, Dawn falls back to those context notes and the LLM with citations.
 - Chat responses combine the verified numbers with contextual snippets for explainability.

 ---